tomhendra/peronsal-site/src/lib/content/google-fonts-to-woff2.md

 ---
-title: 'Convert Google Fonts to woff2 the Right Way'
+title: 'Convert Google Fonts to woff2'
-subtitle: 'lorum ipsum'
+subtitle: 'A guide on how to convert Google fonts to woff2 format with a cli tool.'
 date: '2021-03-19'
-updated: ''
+updated: '2022-04-03'
-coverImage: 'bizarre-platypus-2400.png'
+coverImage: 'coloured-letters.png'
-alt: 'Bizarre Platypus #2400'
+alt: 'Arrangement of coloured letters'
-caption: 'Photo by Kaushal Moradiya from Pexels'
+caption: 'Photo by Magda Ehlers'
 tags:
   - 'typography'
   - 'css'